LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 ```

-**Deliverables**:
+<b>Deliverables</b>:

-1. __Take a screenshot of the stats page of HAProxy at
+1. <b>Take a screenshot of the stats page of HAProxy at
    <http://192.168.42.42:1936>.
-You should see your backend nodes.__
+You should see your backend nodes.</b>

    ![alt img](./img/task0_answer1.PNG)

-2. __Give the URL of your repository URL in the lab report.__
+2. <b>Give the URL of your repository URL in the lab report.</b>

 https://github.com/LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker

 ### <a name="paragraph2"></a>Task 1: Add a process supervisor to run several processes

 > In this task, we will learn to install a process supervisor that
-  will help us to solve the issue presented in the question
+>   will help us to solve the issue presented in the question
-  [M5](#M5).
+>   [M5](#M5).
 Installing a process supervisor gives us the ability to
-  run multiple processes at the same time in a Docker environment.
+>   run multiple processes at the same time in a Docker environment.

-**Deliverables**:
+<b>Deliverables</b>:

-1. __Take a screenshot of the stats page of HAProxy at
+1. <b>Take a screenshot of the stats page of HAProxy at
    <http://192.168.42.42:1936>.
 You should see your backend nodes.
 It
-   should be really similar to the screenshot of the previous task.__
+   should be really similar to the screenshot of the previous task.</b>

    ![alt img](./img/task1_ha_statistics.png)

-2. __Describe your difficulties for this task and your understanding of
+2. <b>Describe your difficulties for this task and your understanding of
    what is happening during this task.
 Explain in your own words why
    are we installing a process supervisor.
 Do not hesitate to do more
    research and to find more articles on that topic to illustrate the
-   problem.__
+   problem.</b>

    As said in the [A5](#A5), we cannot run more than one process per
    container.
 Thanks to a supervisor, we ca bypass this limitation.